BS in Logistics & Supply Chain Management: Degree Overview

 - Logistics analyst

 The U.S. Bureau of Labor Statistics (BLS) projects the employment of logisticians will increase by 22% from 2012 to 2022 (www.bls.gov).
 Purchasing managers, buyers and agents could see growth of four percent during that same period of time.
-In May 2012, the BLS estimated the average annual salary of logisticians to be $75,670.
-Purchasing managers averaged $106,200.
+In May 2014, the BLS estimated the median annual salary of logisticians to be $73,870.
+Purchasing managers reportedly had a median salary of $106,090.

 Continuing Education Information